jaredp/EaaO/README.md

 ---

 I am providing the code in the repository to you under an open source license.
-Because this is my personal repository, the license you recieve to my code is from me and not my employer (Facebook)
+Because this is my personal repository, the license you receive to my code is from me and not my employer (Facebook)